dev-power-up/launcher/README.md

 - Create shortcuts/alias and launch from the UI
 - Support for Windows, macOS, and Linux

-## About QuickCenter
+## About Dev Power-Up!

-QuickCenter is a set of tools developers use with Guidewire Software implementations.
+Dev Power-Up! is a set of tools developers use with Guidewire Software implementations.

 ## History & Inception